Signed in as:

 Regarding education, I obtained degrees in sociology & social work in 1997.
 I have extensive continuing education in pregnancy, birth & the postpartum period, early childhood development, parenting, communication & relationship, sexuality, spirituality, trauma, end-of-life, death and grief.

 My professional experience includes over two decades of serving individuals, families and community organizations.
 While I worked for social service agencies early on, I've been self-employed for the bulk of my career.
 I began serving as a birth doula in 1992, as a postpartum doula from 2004-2021, and as a childbirth educator since 2007.
-I'm also a trainer-in-training for an international end-of-life doula organization, assisting folks in developing their capacity to support dying people and their loved ones.
+I'm also a trainer for an international end-of-life doula organization, assisting folks in developing their capacity to support dying people and their loved ones.
 I've long provided private coaching and counselling services, run parent & baby groups geared to those living with mood concerns, and provided seminars for professionals and community associations.
 In my earlier years of parenting, I somehow managed to run a home daycare part-time while doing all of the above.

 In my role as a service provider, I aim to meet people where they're at, bringing curiosity, caring and compassion to the table.
 I'm vested in helping folks live with as much wellbeing as possible as they find ways to navigate and integrate the joys and hardships life has served up.
 It's an honour to walk alongside others as they discover new truths about themselves, as they grow and heal into expanded peace and empowerment.
 I draw upon a wide range of therapeutic techniques, ensuring the support provided is customized to meet the unique needs of each person and their circumstances.
 I strive to consistently apply an intersectional lens and hold a standard of providing evidence-based care.
 I love learning, so continuing education courses have a regular place in my schedule, and the stack of books next to my bed never seems to get shorter.